rcline/node-wraith/readme.md

 	--v, --version	Output version information

 	Examples:
-	wraith --config chrome
+	wraith --config ./config/chrome.json

 ### Configuration file

 Wraith uses a json based configuration file that allows you specfify a large number of options.
 You can create as many configurations files as you need and call them from the cli using the --config flag.
-All congiguration files must be stored within the config folder.
+These configuration files can live anywhere that is addressable by a local path and they are passed as an argument like this:

+    wraith --config ./path/to/my_config.json

 Below is an example configuration file: